Defending Against Physical Adversarial Patch Attacks on Infrared Human Detection: Results

 \subsection{Evaluation for Digital and Physical Adversarial Patches}

-\textbf{POD was robust to physical infrared adversarial patch.} Tab.~\ref{tab:results} shows that all POD variants are robust to the state-of-the-art physical infrared adversarial patch generated by HCB.
-Notably, the AP on HCB is similar to the random-noise patch scenario; this suggests that the adversarial effect of HCB on POD is quite low, indicating that the prediction errors induced by HCB predominantly arise from simply concealing the human body.
+\textbf{POD is robust to state-of-the-art physically realizable infrared adversarial patch.} Table~\ref{tab:results} shows that all POD variants are robust to the state-of-the-art physical infrared adversarial patch generated by HCB.
+Notably, the Average Precision on HCB is over 70\%, which is only a few percent worse than the random-noise patch scenario; this suggests that the adversarial effect of HCB on the POD model is quite low and the prediction errors induced by HCB predominantly arise from simply concealing the human body.

-\textbf{POD generalized to strong digital-space adversarial patch.} Tab.~\ref{tab:results} shows that when POD has a patch detection module, it is noticeably robust against the strong digital-space attack, i.e., AdvPatch~\cite{thys2019fooling_adv_patch_human_det}, which was unseen during training.
-Its AP was even better than that of Adv-POD, which had seen AdvPatch during training.
-This demonstrates that the POD strategy is effective in countering strong unforeseen infrared adversarial patch attacks in scenarios where attackers can use advanced materials to physically produce adversarial patches with intricate textures and colors.
-An intriguing property of POD is that the patch detection module is necessary to defend against AdvPatch attacks; this indicates that explicitly identifying the location of patches during training helps a detector to generalize against strong unforeseen adversarial patches.
+\textbf{POD generalizes to strong digital-space adversarial patch.} Table~\ref{tab:results} shows that POD is noticeably robust against the strong digital-space attack, i.e., AdvPatch~\cite{thys2019fooling_adv_patch_human_det}, which was unseen during training.
+Given that the digital-space adversarial patches disregard material and sensor constraints for the infrared detection scenarios, as described in Sec~\ref{subsec:constraints}, they are generally stronger than physical-space adversarial patches.
+Therefore, despite its simplicity, the POD strategy is suggested to generalize to unforeseen advanced infrared patches with intricate textures and colors.

+Additionally, despite POD not being exposed to AdvPatch during training, it achieves a comparable Average Precision against AdvPatch as Adv-POD, a model explicitly trained with AdvPatch.
+This may be attributed to Adv-POD suffering from overfitting and failing to generalize to the test samples.
+It is well-known that typical adversarial training suffers from adversarial overfitting~\cite{rice2020overfitting}, wherein the model overfits to worst-case adversarial images within the training samples.
+In contrast, POD avoids overfitting due to its simplicity and randomness of augmentations, resulting in generalization against unseen strong attacks.

+An important property of POD is that the patch detection module is necessary to defend against AdvPatch; this indicates that explicitly identifying the location of patches during training helps a detector generalize against strong, unforeseen adversarial patches.

-\textbf{POD greatly enhanced robustness against random occlusions.} We observed that a random-noise patch attack is effective against the standard model due to simply concealing the person’s body, degrading AP from 89\% to 33\%.
-In contrast, all of the POD variants had an AP of over 70\%.
-This highlights POD's effectiveness in improving resistance to natural random occlusions.
+\textbf{POD greatly enhanced robustness against random occlusions.} Interestingly, we observed that a random-noise patch attack is already effective against the standard model due to simply concealing the person’s body, leading to a degradation in Average Precision from 92\% to 64\%.
+In contrast, all of the POD variants had an Average Precision of over 80\%.
+This highlights POD's effectiveness in improving resistance to random occlusions that can occur naturally without the presence of attackers.